jorgecarleitao/pyglet-gui/docs/viewer.rst

         :param reset_parent: A boolean, see below.

-        The case reset_parent=False updates the viewer size and :meth:`layout` if the size changed.
+        The case `reset_parent = False` updates the viewer size and :meth:`layout` if the size changed.
 This call is what we call a top-down draw: it is called when it was the parent's initiative to reset_size of the viewer.

-        The reset_parent=True does the same but, if the size changes, it also calls the parent's reset_size.
+        The `reset_parent = True` does the same but, if the size changes, it also calls the parent's reset_size.
 This call is the bottom-up draw: the child decided to trigger a reset_size.

-        In the button-up, the parent will re-calculate its own size, and calls reset_size of all children, with flag reset_parent=False.
+        In the button-up, the parent will re-calculate its own size, and calls reset_size of all children, with `reset_parent = False`.
 This ensures that all its children are affected by the size change of one of them.

         This call can be further propagated to the parent's parent in order to accommodate the size changes of all elements.

-        In situations where an event was triggered (e.g. by a :class:`Controller`), you want to trigger a bottom-up, and thus you call `reset_size()` after the :meth:`reload()`.
+        In situations where an event was triggered (e.g. by a :class:`Controller`), the bottom-up is the correct way, thus `reset_size()` should be called after :meth:`reload()`.
 For example, Pyglet-gui's :class:`pyglet_gui.button.Button` uses::

             def change_state(self):